Looking for wide plank oak floors? These gorgeous, rustic oak floors are a beautiful medium brown and wire brushed for a textured perfection.

 Do you remember what it was like before?
 Now there are engineered wood floors (which means a real wood layer over some plywood layers – like a veneer on furniture) by Green World Industries.
 We chose a 7.5″ oak plank (the “Artisan Montmajour”) with a UV oil finish.
-I plan to explain more about the floors and why we chose them later.
+We’ve only had them for a few months now, so I can’t speak to their longevity yet.
 For now, I just want to say how thoroughly pleased we are, especially with the new light gray walls.

 We painted the walls the same color as my daughter’s nursery from our last home (Sherwin Williams Agreeable Gray), and I love how the light warm gray complements the true brown floors.
 We had them installed throughout the downstairs and on the stairs themselves (I’ll show you what we did upstairs later)…